 The restaurant will therefore also have muted lights inside the dining room, as to not disturb marine life and there will even be a possibility for researchers to study and observe marine biology and fish behavior.

-Of course there is not much information about the true concept of the restaurant but what’s really cool is that there will be a informational trail leading you into the restaurant.
+Of course, there is not much information about the true concept of the restaurant but what’s really cool is that there will be an informational trail leading you into the restaurant.
 It will tell a story about marine biodiversity and the Norwegian coast, so we can only guess what story the restaurant will continue to tell.

 All pictures: MIR and Snøhetta